Anonymous living, can it be done?

 Nowadays, it’s difficult to go unnoticed.
 Then there’s this: Your location, according to Ohm, is the “next great frontier in advertising.”

-Sure, websites can tailor advertisements to your preferences based on previous web searches or websites viewed on the same device.
-Companies and advertisers, on the other hand, are pursuing technology and business partnerships that can track your specific location in real-time for ‘personalized’ advertising.
+Websites can tailor advertisements to your preferences based on previous web searches or websites viewed on the same device.
+Companies and advertisers, on the other hand, are pursuing technology and business partnerships that can track your specific location in real time for ‘personalized’ advertising.

 For instance, a coupon for a retailer half a mile away could appear on your phone’s screen.
-Going fully off the grid is almost difficult unless you’re willing to live without the internet or any kind of smart device.”Swire declares, “This is an awful moment to be a spy.”
-To put it another way, it’s difficult to maintain anonymity even for those whose job it is.
+Going entirely off the grid is almost tricky unless you’re willing to live without the internet or any smart device.”Swire declares, “This is an awful moment to be a spy.”
+In other words, it isn’t easy to maintain anonymity even for those whose job it is.

-Even so, there are many situations in which anonymity is difficult, if not downright deadly.
+Even so, there are many situations in which anonymity is brutal, if not downright deadly.

 Urban hiding

-While most people wish to protect sensitive information such as bank accounts and medical records, there are hints that some people are willing to sacrifice complete anonymity for the sake of a greater good.
+While most people wish to protect sensitive information such as bank accounts and medical records, there are hints that some people are willing to sacrifice complete anonymity for the greater good.

 Meanwhile, YouGov, an internet market research organization, revealed in a survey last year that over half of Britons polled agreed that “more should be done to help the security forces resist terrorism, even if this means regular people’s privacy suffers.
 Attempts to entirely anonymize our operations are, in any event, largely futile:

-With the rise of the internet of things, a growing number of the gadgets we use on a daily basis will require our personal information to work, and they will become increasingly intertwined into our lives.”There’s a massive disconnect,” says Ohm.
+With the rise of the Internet of Things, a growing number of the gadgets we use daily will require our personal information to work, and they will become increasingly intertwined with our lives.”There’s a massive disconnect,” says Ohm.

-.
 Anonymity appears to be eroding.
-Even so, the experts give some advice if you wish to protect your privacy as much as possible.
+Even so, the experts offer some advice on protecting your privacy as much as possible.

-Most Americans don’t trust huge organizations like the government or social media companies to preserve their personal information, according to a Pew poll released earlier this year — and yet, unfortunately, most Americans don’t follow best practices to protect their identities online.
+According to a Pew poll released earlier this year, most Americans don’t trust huge organizations like the government or social media companies to preserve their personal information.
+Unfortunately, most Americans don’t follow best practices to protect online identities.
 What are some of the most effective techniques?

 Keep your passwords secure by creating separate ones for each service and making them difficult to guess.
-However, if your reputation is more important to you than hacking, a little common sense can help.
+However, if your reputation is more important than hacking, a little common sense can help.

-Use the front-page test to see if you’re on the right track: Don’t send messages or emails with comments that would disturb you if they appeared on the front page of the newspaper.
+Use the front-page test to see if you’re on the right track.
+Don’t send messages or emails with comments that would disturb you if they appeared on the newspaper’s front page.

-Because, while some people may not mind third parties or governments watching their shopping habits, they will value anonymity when it comes to people they engage with on a daily basis
+While some people may not mind third parties or governments watching their shopping habits, they will value anonymity when it comes to people they engage with daily.

 Emails

-You might not care if a busy bureaucrat has access to those gossipy emails, but you would if your employer saw them.
+You might not care if a busy bureaucrat can access those gossipy emails, but you would if your employer saw them.
 Your chats will be more private and difficult to track if you use encrypted messaging apps like Signal and WhatsApp.

 It will necessitate societal transformation.
-It will need governments, advertisers, and IT companies from all across the world to agree on a common ethical framework.
-Customers can choose to temporarily opt out of their public-facing identities as well as digital services.
+Governments, advertisers, and IT companies worldwide will need to agree on a common ethical framework.
+Customers can choose to temporarily opt out of their public-facing identities and digital services.

 “We all need some private area where we can keep our deepest dreams and worst fantasies hidden from other people.
 Allowing us to grow as individuals, to test out different thoughts and different sides of ourselves,” Swire explains.
 “Because of the internet, nothing has changed.”

-If you need anonymous living, then contact Amicus International Consulting and let us take care of it.
+If you need anonymous living, contact Amicus International Consulting and let us handle it.